DNF (software): History

 Perceived deficiencies of yum (which DNF is intended to address) include poor performance, high memory usage, and the slowness of its iterative dependency resolution.
-DNF uses libsolv, an external dependency resolver.
+DNF uses libsolv, an external dependency resolver (developed by openSUSE).

+Developed from 2011 onwards at Red Hat by developer Aleš Kozumplík, who had problems with the Anaconda installer and the YUM package manager.
+DNF got approved for Fedora 18 and was released for testing in January 2013.
+The project was supposed to be able to replace YUM with an alternative that would have a cleaner code base and use a different dependency-resolution architecture.
+DNF used the library `hawkey` to communicate with a dependency-resolution library called `libsolv`, which was first written for openSUSE.

+It was decided by the Fedora Engineering Steering Committee to use DNF as the new default package manager for Fedora 22 in 2014.
+In May 2015, a new release of Fedora (22) switched from YUM to DNF as their package-management tool.
+DNF continued to support many of the YUM commands without losing support for command-line usage, instead using the tools hawkey and libsolv for dependency resolution.

-DNF was originally written in Python, but as of 2016, efforts were under way to port it to C and move most functionality from Python code into the new libdnf library.
+DNF was originally written in Python, but in 2016, efforts were under way to port it to C and move most functionality from Python code into the new libdnf library.
 In 2018, the DNF team announced the decision to move libdnf from C to C++. libdnf is already used by PackageKit, a Linux distribution-agnostic package system abstraction library, even though the library doesn't have most of DNF's features.

 Since the launch of Fedora Linux 41, DNF5 is the new default packaging tool.
 This release features new performance enhancements, updated terminal output, and fully integrated modularity.

 Adoption

-DNF has been the default command-line package manager for Fedora since version 22, which was released in May 2015.
-The libdnf library is used as a package backend in PackageKit, which offers a graphical user interface (GUI).
-Later, dnfdragora was developed for Fedora 27 as another alternative graphical front-end of DNF.
-DNF has also been available as an alternate package manager for Mageia Linux since version 6 and may become the default sometime in the future.
+DNF has been the default package manager for Fedora since Fedora 22, released in May 2015.
+The libdnf library is used as a package backend in PackageKit, which provides a package-management API used by graphical software-management tools. dnfdragora was developed as a graphical front-end for DNF and was introduced in Fedora 27..
+DNF has been available as an alternative package manager for Mageia Linux since Mageia 6.

-In Red Hat Enterprise Linux, and by extension, AlmaLinux and Rocky Linux, yum is an alias for dnf.
+In Red Hat Enterprise Linux 8 and 9, and in distributions such as AlmaLinux and Rocky Linux based on them, yum is an alias for dnf.